 Very briefly, this book answers the instapundit's favorite question: "why are leftists such cesspits of hypocrisy?" in one sentence: reality supports conservative belief, but forces leftists to choose between recognizing the emptiness and historical absurdity of their core beliefs or holding themselves hostage to those beliefs by escalating their commitment through everything from littering and lying, to murder and the deliberate undermining of economic, educational, and social opportunities for everyone.

 Put differently: socialist values are basically Christian values, but socialist action normally supports and expresses the opposite values.
-Just recently, for example, some conservative commentators have been horrified to discover that democrats typically prove to have been doing whatever the latest horrible thing is that they accuse republicans of, but this form of projection has been standard procedure for the left since the French Revolution with those most personally involved screaming "that's bad, evil, immoral, illegal" with genuine sincerity while doing whatever it is.
+Just recently, for example, some conservative commentators have been horrified to discover that democrats typically prove to have been doing whatever the latest horrible thing is that they accuse republicans of, but this form of projection has been standard procedure for the left since the beginning with those most personally involved screaming "that's bad, evil, immoral, illegal" with genuine sincerity while doing whatever it is.
 This is definitional insanity: a consistent set of behaviors in which people truly believe themselves to hold and represent one clear set of moral values, but cannot stop themselves from acting in direct opposition to those values at every opportunity.

 We can observe the left's behavior without understanding or judging it.
 In general the behavior we see can be summarized as a collective commitment to shouting their allegiance to basic Christian (and thus American) values while acting in opposition to those values.
 That's definitionally insane, but it is happening all around us, every day - ask any of the screaming harridans who protested the Kavanaugh confirmation and they'll tell you they're committed to the ideals of freedom, human rights, truth, and the rule of law - and yet their actions showed them spitting in the face of all they believe in, all that's good about the American judicial and political system.